Click the step you’d like to visit below

 In most cases, you usually don't pay a monthly premium for Medicare Part A (hospital) coverage if you or your spouse paid Medicare taxes for a certain amount of time while working.

 You do need to pay a premium for Part B coverage.
-In 2023, the Medicare Part B premium is $164.90 or higher depending on your income.
+In 2024, the Medicare Part B premium is $164.90 or higher depending on your income.

-The 2023 Part A deductible for inpatient hospital coverage is $1,600.
-The 2023 annual deductible for Part B medical coverage is $226.00.
+Yes.
+Most people will pay a deductible for parts A and B. The 2024 Part A deductible for inpatient hospital coverage is $1,600.
+The 2024 annual deductible for Part B medical coverage is $226.00.

 Yes.
 If you are enrolled in Original Medicare, you can go to any doctor or hospital in the U.S. that accepts Medicare.
 If you have Medicare coverage through a private insurance company, you may save money by staying in your plan’s network.